BigDaMa/abstraction-layer/README.md

 ## Installation
-To install the module, make sure that you already have installed Python 2.7 and Oracle Java 1.8 on your system.
-Furthermore, some of the underlying data cleaning tools need to be installed.
-For example, to install NADEEF, you need to check its installation instructions.
+To install the module, make sure that you already have installed Python 2.7, Python 3.6, and Oracle Java 1.8 on your system.
+Furthermore, the following underlying data cleaning tools need to be installed separately:
+- NADEEF
+   1. Install Apache Ant 1.8.2+.
+   2. Install PostgreSQL 9.2+.
+   3. Go to the NADEEF folder and compile it with command "ant all".
+   4. Create a database entitled "nadeef" in the postgres.
+   5. Add your postgres username and password into NADEEF config file "nadeef.conf".

 ## Sample Code